PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 ## 2. Creating the stimulus display

-When building a mouse-tracking experiment using the `mousetrap_response` plug-in, the first step is to create the visual display that presents the stimuli to the participant.
+When building a mouse-tracking experiment using the `mousetrap_response` item, the first step is to create the visual display that presents the stimuli to the participant.

 A convenient way to do this is to use a `sketchpad` item which provides simple built-in drawing tools to create stimulus displays.
-To use the `mousetrap_response` plug-in for response collection, set the duration of the `sketchpad` to '0', and insert the `mousetrap_response` plug-in directly after the `sketchpad`.
+To use the `mousetrap_response` item for response collection, set the duration of the `sketchpad` to '0', and insert the `mousetrap_response` item directly after the `sketchpad`.

 Creating button-like elements on a `sketchpad` item takes two steps: